marea-project/viaduct/README.md

 multiple Arches instances, allowing a user to perform complex searches on several instances at once, and return unified results using linked data methodology.

-## Demo

-A demonstration is available at https://viaduct.drashsmith.com/.
-Please bear in mind that this project is in very early stages, and currently only supports a very basic keyword search.